 Marketers, it’s time to seduce your customers!
 This Valentine’s Day many shoppers may succumb to “heart-stopping” gifts such as books, trips and high-tech, or flowers and jewelry for the more traditional customers.
-To really make the most of the day and stand out from the competition, there are super effective predictive marketing solutions.
+To really make the most of the day and stand out from the competition, there are super effective campaign intelligence solutions.
 So draw back your bow, fire Cupid’s arrow straight into your customer’s heart and see the income from your campaigns soar.

 Here’s how you can prepare for Valentine’s Day: